From differential equation solvers to accelerated first-order methods for convex optimization: Introduction

-Numerical discretizations for NAG flow \eqref{eq:intro-NAG-system} are then considered.
-Convergence analyses can be established by means of a discrete version of the Lyapunov function~\eqref{eq:Lt-intro}.
-It will be shown that implicit schemes possess linear convergence rate as long as the time step size is uniformly bounded below.
+Accelerated gradient methods based on numerical discretizations of the dynamical system~\eqref{eq:intro-NAG-system} with $f\in\mathcal S_{\mu,L}^{1,1}$ are then considered and analyzed by means of a discrete version of the Lyapunov function~\eqref{eq:Lt-intro}.
+It will be shown that the implicit scheme (see \eqref{eq:im-ode-NAG}) possesses linear convergence rate as long as the time step size is uniformly bounded below.
 This matches the exponential decay rate~\eqref{eq:conv-Lt-intro} in the continuous level.
+Also, for convex case $\mu=0$, this implicit method amounts to an accelerated PPA, that is very close to G\"{u}ler's PPA~\cite{guler_new_1992} and enjoys the same rate $O(1/k^2)$ (cf. Theorem \ref{thm:appa}).
+In Section \ref{sec:GS-correc}, for semi-implicit schemes with suitable corrections (either an extrapolation or a gradient step), we prove the following convergence rate

-For explicit schemes with one extra gradient descent step, we have the optimal convergence rate $O\big(\min\{\big({1-\sqrt{\mu/L}}\big)^k,1/k^2\}\big)$.
-Moreover, we can recovery Nesterov accelerated gradient method \cite{Nesterov1983,Nesterov:2013Introductory} from an explicit scheme for solving~\eqref{eq:intro-NAG-system}.
-Therefore, our ODE approach provides an alternative derivation of the NAG method and hopefully more intuitive.
-This is the reason we named \eqref{eq:ode-NAG-intro} and \eqref{eq:intro-NAG-system} Nesterov accelerated gradient flow.
+which is optimal in the sense of \cite{Nesterov:2013Introductory}.
+Moreover, we can recover Nesterov's optimal method~\cite{Nesterov1983,Nesterov:2013Introductory} {\it exactly} from a semi-implicit scheme with gradient descent correction; see Section \ref{sec:NAG}.
+Therefore, instead of using estimate sequence, our ODE approach provides an alternative derivation of Nesterov's method and hopefully more intuitive for understanding the acceleration mechanism.
+From this point of view, we name both~\eqref{eq:intro-NAG-system} and~\eqref{eq:ode-NAG-intro} as {\em Nesterov accelerated gradient (NAG) flow}.